 Sexy Hair couldn’t get enough.
 What started as a one-time, walk-in emergency ended with Morroni being hired on to provide regular maintenance and continual enhancements over the next couple years.

 Next came the fulfillment process.
 With a truly global reach, Sexy Hair was starting to employ some heavy management lift in the form of Microsoft Dynamics.
 Dynamics was doing the picking, packing, shipping and tracking, and keeping it all filed in a customer database for future grooviness.
-To play along, Drupal Commerce needed plenty of custom code, which we handily supplied.
+To play along, the content management system needed plenty of custom code, which we handily supplied.
 Bang, full-on integration.

 Substance + Style + Confidence